Orange-OpenSource/hurl/docs/response.md

 ## Definition

 Responses can be used to capture values to perform subsequent requests, or add asserts to HTTP responses.
-Response on requests are optional, a Hurl file can only be a sequence of [requests].
+Response on requests are optional, a Hurl file can just consist of a sequence of [requests].

 A response describes the expected HTTP response, with mandatory [version and status], followed by optional [headers], [captures], [asserts] and [body].
 Assertions in the expected HTTP response describe values of the received HTTP response.